apatil45/parkway-driveway-rental/README.md

 ### Backend (Railway/Heroku)
 The backend can be deployed to Railway, Heroku, or any Node.js hosting platform.

-### Database (MongoDB Atlas)
+### Database (PostgreSQL)
-Recommended to use MongoDB Atlas for production database hosting.
+Recommended to use PostgreSQL cloud hosting (Render, Heroku, AWS RDS) for production database hosting.

 ## 🤝 Contributing